 Jā ka▫o apunī karai bakẖsīs. Ŧā kā lekẖā na ganai jagḏīs.

-(Ja kau) one on whom IT (karai) bestows (puni= own) IT’s (bakhsees) grace – and forgives all transgressions;
+(Ja kau) one on whom IT (karai) bestows (apuni= own) IT’s (bakhsees) grace – motivates to give up transgressions.

-then (jagdees) the Master of the universe does not (ganai = count) go over (lekha) account of deeds (ta ka) of that person – i.e all his/her wrong-doings are erased and s/he is accepted for union since. —
+(Jagdees) the Master of the world does not (ganai = count) question (leykha) account of deeds (ta ka) of that person, i.e. s/he has no blemishes in record.

 ਜੀਉ ਪਿੰਡੁ ਸਭ ਤਿਸ ਕੀ ਰਾਸਿ ॥ ਘਟਿ ਘਟਿ ਪੂਰਨ ਬ੍ਰਹਮ ਪ੍ਰਗਾਸ ॥